 Do-it-yourself projects and plans for anyone who can swing a hammer.

 Handcrafted, heirloom-quality hand tools are difficult to find these days.
 The period in history when metal tools were made by the local blacksmith, and handles crafted by a master woodworker, is long gone.
-There still are American-made tools to be found online and in catalogs, such as Lee Valley Tools, Johnny’s Selected Seeds and the Scythe Supply.
+There still are American-made tools to be found online and in catalogs, such as Lee Valley Tools

 But if you want the ultimate in a handcrafted tool, consider making one yourself.
 Maine resident, wooden yurt builder and author Bill Coperthwaite has designed a broad axe you can make in your own workshop.
 It’s not something that can be accomplished in a weekend.
 But the process and the final product will be worth the effort.
 As you hack limbs from trees and split kindling with your broad axe, you’ll feel a warm sense of satisfaction for a job well done.